 Astrobiology is the study of the origin, evolution, distribution, and future of life in the Universe.
-It involves a many types of scientists to put together the puzzle of "Is there life out there?"
-Many biologists, geomicrobiologists, and geochemists are studying life on Earth in many places to learn more about where life can live.
-At the same time, geochemists and geologists are studying other planets and moons in our solar system.
-They are trying to identify places these same types of life might be able to live in space and possibly already are!
-These scientists work together to try to answer the question of life.
+It involves a wide variety of disciplines to put together the puzzle of "Is there life out there?"
+Many biologists, geomicrobiologists, and geochemists are actively studying life on Earth in some of the most unlikely places to learn more about what kinds of places life can adapt to.
+At the same time, geochemists and geologists are studying other planetary bodies in our solar system to identify places these same types of life might be able to live and possibly already are!
+These scientists work together to understand this complex question of life.

-One group doing this kind of research is the NASA Astrobiology Institute (NAI).
-NAI has a set of goals for the understanding of life in our Universe.
-For this activity, we are very interested in goal #2 and #7.
-These two goals are about finding biosignatures (elements, isotopes, molecules or events that result from past or present life) and our understanding of life found on Earth in our search for life in our Solar System, such as extremophiles.
-Extremophiles are organisms that live happily in very extreme environments. life found on Earth in our search for life in our Solar System.
+One of the organizations involved in this kind of research is the NASA Astrobiology Institute (NAI).
+NAI has published a set of goals they would like to achieve in this quest for the understanding of life in our Universe.
+For the sake of this activity, we are very interested in goal #2 and #7.
+These two goals relate to the identification of biosignatures (elements, isotopes, molecules or phenomena that result from past or present life) and our understanding of extremophile (organisms that thrive in extreme environments) life found on Earth in our search for life in our Solar System.